-We work to advance philosophy education in two ways.
+We work to advance philosophy education in several ways.
 First, we directly engage students through classes and club activities at area schools.
 Second, we work with teachers on curriculum development, focusing on ways to integrate philosophical themes.
+Finally, we look to collaborate with non-for-profit educational initiatives focused on academic enrichment.

 Pre-College Philosophy in the Schools

 Middle School Philosophy Class: We run informal philosophy classes weekly with students at the Benjamin B. Comegys School, a neighborhood school in West Philadelphia.
 We have worked with several grade levels from 4th to 8th.
-In 2018-2019 we joined with Penn undergraduate students via an ABCS (Academically Based Community Service) course to organize class activities for 5th graders.
+In the past we have enlisted Penn undergraduate students via an ABCS (Academically Based Community Service) course to organize class activities for 5th graders.

 Middle School Philosophy Club: We have conducted philosophy club activities at the Penn Alexander School in West Philadelphia, including a philosophically themed movie club.

-High School Philosophy Course: We are teaching a weekly mini-course on the Philosophy and Ethics of Science at the Science Leadership Academy, a magnet school in Center City Philadelphia.
+High School Philosophy Course: We have taught several 8-week mini-courses on the Philosophy and Ethics of Science at the Science Leadership Academy, a magnet school in Center City Philadelphia.

-Teachers Institute of Philadelphia Seminars: Professor Detlefsen conducts seminars at the Teachers Institute of Philadelphia (TIP).
+Teachers Institute of Philadelphia Seminars: Professor Detlefsen conducts seminars in conjunction with the Teachers Institute of Philadelphia (TIP).
 The seminars focus on collaborative efforts to enrich K-12 curricula with philosophical and critical thinking content.